Nicola-Carroll/CV/README.md

 _Meter Asset Provider (MAP):_ a third party within the energy industry, responsible for the provision and ownership of gas and electricity meters

-- Bulb receives ~100 monthly invoices from ~30 different MAPs for the daily rental, removal, and non-return of meter assets
+- Bulb receives ~100 monthly invoices from ~30 different MAPs for the daily rental, removal, and non-return of meter assets, totalling >£60mil a year
 - MAPs notoriously use inaccurate data for these invoices, resulting in millions of pounds of overcharges
-- MAP invoices account for over £60mil a year

 Until May 2020 these invoices were paid in full, with no validation performed on the backing data.
-I independently created an automated process to reconcile these invoices.
+I independently created and automated process to reconcile these invoices.
 As of June 2021 my work had saved Bulb over £1mil, and this figure will continue to grow for as long as the process is run.

 This role involved:

-- Independently building from scratch and automating a process to check MAP backing data against accurate industry data, and to dispute any identified overcharges
+- Building and automating a process to check MAP invoice backing data against accurate industry data, and to dispute any identified overcharges
 - Python, SQL, advanced Excel, git (self-taught)
 - Root cause analysis on inaccurate MAP backing data, to develop internal operational processes which improve data passback to MAPs
 - Project planning, roadmapping, and calculating quarterly targets